JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 After this, we find the section header table.
-You can spot a few recognizable sections, but a surprising number of them are completely foreign to most.
-In reality, we mostly care about a select few of these, but will need to consider almost all of them separately in order to make a 'clean' modification.
+You can spot a few recognizable sections, but a surprising number of them are completely foreign.
+In reality, we mostly care about a select few of these for our task (and a number of them have almost no function), but will need to consider almost all of them separately in order to make a 'clean' modification.

     Section Headers:
       [Nr] Name              Type             Address           Offset